The communication styles you’ll encounter when working in a team

 According to Mark Murphy and his team at Leadership IQ, who have spent a decade researching interpersonal communication, we recognize 4 styles of communication: the analytical, intuitive, functional, and personal style of communication.

-According to a Forbes article and survey that relies on the report by The Economist Intelligence Unit and Lucidhart, as much as 42% of survey respondents who identify with at least one of the above-listed communication styles, cite the differences in these communication styles as the leading cause of miscommunication at work.
+According to a Forbes article and survey that relies on the report by The Economist Intelligence Unit and Lucidhart, as much as 42% of survey respondents who identify with at least one of the above-listed communication styles, cite the differences in these styles as the leading cause of miscommunication at work.
 But, in contrast, as much as 52% of survey respondents also declare that they enjoy communicating with people who have different communication styles — so, there is hope for a conscious effort towards improvements that will minimize miscommunication.

 The above-mentioned Economist report also found that 63% of respondents find that the key to improving communication is in using a wider range of communication tools, whether it be emails or other types of communication channels.